MiliC01/SQL-Business-Analysis/README.md

 ![2020-2019 big increase](https://github.com/MiliC01/SQL-Business-Analysis/blob/main/SQLBAProj/Screenshot%20(790).png?raw=true)

 We can see that the product with the biggest increase in 2020 compared to 2019 is product 495720 with a growth of 74591

-# Data Visualization

-We use Tableau to visualize the data from 2019 and 2020.
-In SQL we first export the clean data tables to an Excel file using the SQL Server Import and Export Wizard.
-Then following this we export the clean data to Tableau.